-Old Mine Cut Diamond – Cutting history
+Old Mine Cut Diamonds – Cutting history

 The second point of direction speaks to the actual lapidary works on the gems.
 The name “Old Mine Cuts” refers to the cutting forms and styles which were practiced historically using limited tooling, technologies, and knowledge.

 Since cutters depended mostly on their own abilities and know-how to transform rough gems into beautiful, smoothed and/or polished gems; these gems needed to absorb and react to light in a way that allowed jewelers the freedom to create objects of visual desire.